linqueta/github-issues/README.md

   - GET /repositories/:repository_id

     The route must return all data about the repository.
-If the repository doesn't exist must be returned a http_code 404
+If the repository doesn't exist must be returned a http_code 404.
+Follow an example bellow:

-    Response structure:
+    Request:
+    ```
+    GET /repositories/135493233
+    ```
+    Response:
     ```javascript
     {
       "id": 135493233,